JioTV-Go/jiotv_go/docs/cloud_hosting.md

 ## Exposing Your Home Server to the Internet

 If you want to expose your home server to the internet, we recommend using [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/).
 It's free and easy to set up.
 You can also use [ngrok](https://ngrok.com/) or [serveo](https://serveo.net/) to expose your home server to the internet.

-## Miscellaneous

-In cases where remote server permissions prevent the creation of the `jiotv_credentials_v2.json` file, follow these steps:

-1. On your local machine, log in to JioTV Go to generate your `jiotv_credentials_v2.json`.

-2. Configure the following environment variables on your remote server:
-   - `JIOTV_SSO_TOKEN` - The `ssoToken` from the credentials file.
-   - `JIOTV_CRM` - The `crm` from the credentials file.
-   - `JIOTV_UNIQUE_ID` - The `uniqueId` from the credentials file.

-With these environment variables set, the credentials file will be bypassed.